ikizir/HohhaDynamicXOR/README.md

 Shameless also "supposes" that he "intercepted" Salt: Which salt are we talking about?
 If we talk about the "original salt value", it is part of the key: It "is" the key!
-From scientific point of view, "considering already having a value in the key" is "bullshit".
+From scientific point of view, "assuming having intercepted a value in the key" is "bullshit".
 From humanitarian way, it is being shameless.

 Original salt value is used only for one purpose: To encrypt individual salt values for every plaintext to be encrypted!
 If "shameless" is talking about the "packet salt values", he doesn't explain us how he obtains it: